pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 Only 15, and they represent 1.65% of total values.

-Checking the table returned by `categ_analysis`, we've got that this _abnormal behavior_ occurs **only**  in categories with a really low participation: `Brazil` which is present in only 1.4% of cases, and `Chile` with 0.2%.
+Checking the table returned by `categ_analysis`, we can see that this _abnormal behavior_ occurs **only**  in categories with a really low participation: `Brazil` which is present in only 1.4% of cases, and `Chile` with 0.2%.

-Create a category `other` based on the distribution is not a good idea here.
+Creating a category `other` based on the distribution is not a good idea here.

 **Conclusion:**